lwjohnst86/pr-project/README.md

         `full-res/` folder.
         - `full-res/`: Contains the edited photos that will eventually be sent to the client and also converted into social media form with a logo attached.
+Which corner the logo will be put in is decided by moving the photos into their respective corner folder (`bottom-right`, `bottom-left`, `top-right`, `top-left`).
         - `low-res/`: Files from `full-res` are converted into a smaller form (~2048 pixels length wise) using `pr_choice_convert_lowres` and moved to this folder.
 From here they are moved into either `bottom-right/`, `top-left/`, etc folders depending on where the logo will go.
-        - `with-logo/`: Using the `pr_choice_add_*` series of commands, move the `low-res/` photos into the their respective logo position folder and a logo is added to that corner of the photo (e.g. bottom right corner for `bottom-right/` folder).
+        - `with-logo/`: Using the `pr_choice_add_logo` command, moves all `full-res/` photos into the `with-logo/` folder, shrinking them to about 2048 pixels on the longest side, and adds a logo on the corner dictated by which folder the photo is found in (e.g. logo on bottom right for photos in the `bottom-right/` folder.)
     - `logo/` folder contains the logo.png file to add to the photos.